Kaiser Permanente’s founding principles of partnership, integration, and prevention have been central to our success for more than 70 years.

 - Project Management

-The Administrative Fellowship begins each July.
+The Administrative Fellowship begins each summer.

 As a fellow, you will receive a competitive salary and benefits package, and accrue both vacation and sick leave.
 In addition, your dependents are eligible for full medical and dental benefits.
 Opportunities to attend internal and external educational conferences are available to current fellows.